jdevelop/feridian/feridian/trunk/docs/readme.txt

     java libraries that are required for compilation.
 These libraries are not necessary when running itself.

+contrib/ -- contains useful files (log4j config file) that is not
+    not required to run Feridian but is useful as reference to enhance your experience in using the API.

 docs/ -- may/may not exist, but it contains the javadocs and other docs for
     the API.

-bin/ -- contains any build scripts or other binaries that comes along with
-    the package.

 license/ -- contains all the license files for Feridian and also any libraries that
 		it depends on.